manunamz/jekyll-namespaces/README.md

 Namespaces are dilineated by dots, `like.this.md`.

+Metadata is added to frontmatter of processed documents:
+  - `ancestors`: An ("ordered") array of ancestor documents of the current doc.
+  - `children`: The child documents of the current doc (only goes one level deep -- e.g. there are no grandchildren).

 Missing levels will not break the build.
 They will be processed and marked as missing.

 ## Development